What home cinema set up is right for me?

-A home cinema system is a set of speakers placed around your room to give you proper surround sound.
+A home cinema system is a set of speakers placed around your room to give you top-quality surround sound.

 For the authentic cinema experience it’s got to be 5.1.
 This has 5 speakers and 1 subwoofer – providing multi-layered surround sound.

 5.1 home cinema is built for Dolby Digital Sound.
-The global standard for surround sound, these guys have been making you leap from your cinema seat for decades with sound effects from bombastic to subtle.
+The global standard for surround sound, these guys have been making you leap from your cinema seat for decades with sound effects from subtle to bombastic.

 How does it work?

 Movies watched through 5.1 systems sure sound sublime.
 Here’s how the magic happens:

 Sound is separated into channels, to send different parts of audio to each speaker.
 It’s all rather technical underneath the hood but these systems are super-simple to set up.

 Where does each speaker go in a 5.1?

 - Stereo speakers (2): placed to the left and right of the TV at the front – gives accurate sound effects